dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 ## Create a PanGestureRecognizer

 To make a <xref:Microsoft.Maui.Controls.View> recognize a pan gesture, create a `PanGestureRecognizer` object, handle the `PanUpdated` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
-The following code example shows a `PanGestureRecognizer` attached to an `Image`:
+The following code example shows a `PanGestureRecognizer` attached to an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <Image Source="monkey.jpg">